microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_generic_v2.html.markdown

 * `service_endpoint_type` - (Required) The type of the service endpoint.
 This can be any valid service endpoint type, such as "generic", "artifactory", etc.
 * `description` - (Optional) The description of the service endpoint.
 Defaults to "Managed by Terraform".
 * `server_url` - (Required) The URL of the server associated with the service endpoint.
-* `authorization` - (Required) Specifies the authorization scheme and parameters.
-This block supports:
-  * `scheme` - (Required) The authorization scheme.
+* `authorization_type` - (Required) The authorization scheme to use.
 Common values include "UsernamePassword", "Token", "OAuth", etc.
-  * `parameters` - (Optional) Map of key/value pairs for the specific authorization scheme.
+* `authorization_parameters` - (Optional) Map of key/value pairs for the specific authorization scheme.
 These often include sensitive data like tokens, usernames, and passwords.
-* `data` - (Optional) Additional data associated with the service endpoint.
+* `parameters` - (Optional) Additional data associated with the service endpoint.
 This is a map of key/value pairs.

 ## Attributes Reference

 In addition to the arguments listed above, the following attributes are exported:

 * `id` - The ID of the service endpoint.
-* `authorization_type` - The authorization type of the service endpoint (same as the `scheme` specified in the `authorization` block).

 ## Import